dave/blast/README.md

 rate
 ----
 Rate sets the initial rate in requests per second.
 Simply enter a new rate during execution to adjust this.
+(Default: 10 requests / second).

 workers
 -------
 Workers sets the number of concurrent workers.
+(Default: 10 workers).

 worker-type
 -----------